mdcrtr/sound-generator/README.md

 # sound-generator
-Simple sound generator implemented in C using Raylib and microui.
+Simple sound generator implemented in C using Raylib.

 This is a work in progress.